peteraba/deutschodoro/README.md

 Pull requests, feature request are welcome.

-Non-technical people can also help by downloading the dictionaries and improving it.
-You can send those to my gmail address for which my username is thoer81. ;)
+Non-technical people can also help by downloading the dictionary and improving it, as that is easier to review.
+Please use the csv file for it You can send those to my gmail address for which my username is thoer81. ;)